The Pillage of Rome (The Play)

 Outside the city of Noricum.

-Alaric has been told about the campaign of the Romans, against the Goths.
-He speaks to his second in command, Videric.
+Alaric has been informed of the Roman campaign against the Goths.
+He speaks with his second-in-command, Videric.

 ALARIC.

-Art thou certain that no more legions of Romans have been seen in the general vicinity?
+Art thou certain that no further Roman legions have been sighted in the surrounding area?

 VIDERIC.

-None have been spotted, my lord!
-Our men that survived had said that the Roman in charge of the campaign was named Olympius.
+None have been observed, my lord.
+Our surviving men report that the Roman leading the campaign is named Olympius.

 ALARIC.

-I am aware of him, and I know the Romans well enough to believe that they shall not stop, until we are eradicated completely.
+I know of him well, and I know the Romans better still — they shall not cease until we are utterly destroyed.

 VIDERIC.